cosmo-suite/NyxCompilationAndRunning/README.md

 contains some isntructions of how to run these test cases.
 Here is what the individual directories in this repository contain

 1. `CosmicIC` - generating initial conditions for the dark matter particles.
 Required by all simulations.
-2. `Gimlet` - post processing Nyx data
+2. `LyA` - Dark matter particles with baryonic matter simulations for Lyman alpha.
-3. `HaloFinder` - writing lightcones and halos for dark matter simulations
+3. `HaloFinder` - Dark matter particles simulations for writing lightcones and halos for dark matter simulations
-4. `LyA` - Lyman alpha forest simulations.
+4. `Gimlet` - post processing Nyx data

 These are not end-to-end details.
 But inputs, makefiles and scripts on Perlmutter and Frontier.